dje-dev/Ceres/BuildDLL.md

 If LC0 building from source, more detailed instructions can be found in the Ceres source code under the file named "building_LC0_EXE_and_DLL.txt."

+Also, some Ceres users have offered the following additional tips:
+* If you get build classes between backends, edit meson_options.txt to disable plain_cuda
+* Verify you see that "Library cudnn found: YES" when you run build.cmd (otherwise it isn't going to build the new files)